 - State bar journals

 Microform reader/printers are located adjacent to the microforms collection.
 The library has a reader/scanner which can be used to create PDF files of microform materials.
 Charges for microform printing, payable at the Circulation Desk, are 10 cents per page.
 Please contact the Circulation staff for assistance.

 Chastek Library is a selective federal depository library.
 Particular emphasis is placed on Congressional publications, agency administrative decisions, and publications from the Labor Department, Treasury Department, Judiciary, Justice Department, Federal Trade Commission, Government Printing Office, Library of Congress, Office of the Federal Register, Executive Office of the President, and the Environmental Protection Agency.

-The northwest alcove on the first floor of the library contains the videotape and DVD collection as well as a collection of newspapers.
-The videotape and DVD collection includes educational items and popular videotapes and DVDs, all with a legal theme.
-Videotapes and DVDs circulate for three days.
+The northwest alcove on the first floor of the library contains the video collection as well as a collection of newspapers.
+The video collection includes educational items, popular titles, and documentaries, all with a legal theme.
+Videos circulate for three days.
 Newspapers do not circulate and should remain in the northwest alcove.

 The library maintains the Book Exchange, a small collection of donated books which can be removed from the library without checking them out or returning them.
 The Book Exchange is located outside the Library Administrative Suite, to the rear of the first floor of the Library.
 If you would like to donate books, simply leave them on the bookcase.